 What's it about?

-This books tells the life of Harriet Tubman in story fashion.
+This book tells the life of Harriet Tubman in story fashion.
 It begins when she is a very young child living with her parents as slaves on a plantation and follows her life through the most important events in her life.

 The font is very easy to read for beginning readers and the sentences are short and concise.
-This book is consistent in length and style of the other books in the series.
+This book is consistent in the length and style of the other books in the series.
 The illustrations complement the text very well.

-This one is about to be published on the 5th June 2018 and is another addition to the Little People – Big Dreams series.
+This one is about to be published on the 5th June 2018 and is another addition to the Little People - Big Dreams series.
 This book is about Harriet Tubman who is probably more known to those in American than us outside.
-For me personally I had heard of Harriet prior to reading this book but only had a vague sense of who she was and her involvement in the Underground Railroad.
+For me personally, I had heard of Harriet prior to reading this book but only had a vague sense of who she was and her involvement in the Underground Railroad.

 I do like that there is consistency in this series - all the books have been written by the same author - and while the illustrators have varied there is an odd sense of consistency there as well.